SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulateOutput.md

     - [1204:0.0.6.111],
     - [1204:0.0.7.111],
     - [1204:0.0.8.111],
     - [1204:0.0.8.112]  is associated  to  the cell  at  the top  left corner of the Italian tracker submodule (in the "C1" C-shape).

    Then the first track terminates in the front part of a scintillator block  (category `"calorimeter_block"`)  of the  Italian main  wall (left purple rectangle).
 Its GID is [1302:0.0.19.11.1] which means:
     - module number 0 (demonstrator module),
     - side number 0 (Italian),
     - column number 19  (the last column in the  calorimeter main wall on the Tunnel side on the Y axis),
     - row number 11 (not visible here on this X-Y projection),
     - part number 1 (because these  scintillator blocks are modeled in two parts, the back part which is an extruded scintillator block on the  photomultiplier side  (part number is  0) and  the front block which is  a simple scintillator block on  the tracker side (part number is 1)).
  - The  second truth  track (top)  traverses  the drift  volumes of  2 Geiger cells (blue squares) of which the GIDs are:
     - [1204:0.0.0.111] nearest the vertex,
     - [1204:0.0.0.112] nearest the X-calo scintillator block.

    The   track   terminates   in  a   scintillator   block   (category `"xcalo_block"`) at the  Tunnel side of the Italian  main wall (top purple rectangle).
 Its GID is [1232:0.0.1.0.8] which means:
     - module number 0 (demonstrator module),
     - side number 0 (Italian),
     - wall number 1 (Tunnel side on the Y axis),
     - column number 0 (the first column near the source frame on the X axis),
     - row number 8 (not visible here on this X-Y projection).

 The mctools::base_step_hit class {#flsimulateoutput_mctoolsbasestephitclass}
 ================================

 The Bayeux/mctools Geant4 plugin used by the FLSimulate application is designed  to generate  collections of  *truth step  hits* through  the Geant4 simulation engine.
 The output  data model contains objects that represents  such  truth  hits.
 It  uses  the  `mctools::base_step_hit` class.
 The    `mctools::base_step_hit`    class    inherits    the `geomtools::base_hit` class.

 Each object of the `mctools::base_step_hit` class contains:
  - the  unique  identifier of  the  truth  hit,  with respect  to  the collection  it   belongs  to   (an  integer,  inherited   from  the `geomtools::base_hit` mother class),
- - the geometry identifier (GID) of the volume where the hit was generated, if available (a `geomtools::geom_id` instance, inherited from the `geomtools::base_hit` mother class),
+ - the  geometry identifier  (GID) of  the  volume where  the hit  was generated, if available (a  `geomtools::geom_id` instance, which is an attribute of the `geomtools::base_hit` mother class),
- - a collection of optional auxiliary properties (a `datatools::properties` instance, inherited from the `geomtools::base_hit` mother class),
+ - a    collection    of     optional    auxiliary    properties    (a `datatools::properties`     instance,      attribute     of     the `geomtools::base_hit` mother class),
  - the  start  position  of  the step  hit  (a  `geomtools::vector_3d` instance),
  - the  stop  position  of  the  step  hit  (a  `geomtools::vector_3d` instance),
  - the start time of the step hit (a real value in unit of time),
  - the stop time of the step hit (a real value in unit of time),
  - the  start momentum  of  the step  hit  (a real  value  in unit  of energy),
  - the stop momentum of the step hit (a real value in unit of energy),
  - the energy deposit along the track segment (a real value in unit of energy),
  - the particle name (a character string provided by Geant4).

 The recording of these basic attributes is optional.
 Users are free to parametrized only a subset of truth  step's attributes to be stored in the  output  data  model.
 This  is  configured  while  combining  the sensitive  detector  associated  to  some volumes  and  the  step  hit processor  attached to  the  sensitive detector.
 Note  also that  the meaning and the  need of these attributes may change  depending of the nature of the sensitive detector.

 Note that the collection of auxiliary properties can be used to store, on user request, additional informations like:
  - the  identifier  of the  corresponding  G4  truth hit  (a  positive integer value provided by Geant4),
  - the name of step processor that produced the truth hit (a character string),
  - the identifier of  the G4 track (a positive  integer value provided by Geant4),
  - the identifier  of the  parent G4 track  (a positive  integer value provided by Geant4),
  - the kinetic energy of the particle  at the beginning of the step (a real value in unit of energy),
  - the kinetic energy of  the particle at the end of  the step (a real value in unit of energy),
  - the  *primary particle*  flag (a  boolean value  set to  `1` for  a primary  particle, equivalent  to  parent track  identifier set  to `0`),
  - the name of the G4 creator  process (a character string provided by Geant4),
  - the name of the G4 creator category (a character string provided by Geant4),
  - the *delta-ray from  alpha* flag (a boolean value set  to `1` for a low-energy secondary  electron generated along  the track of  an an alpha particle, typically  used to compute the  quenching factor in some material),
  - the  *entering volume*  flag  (a boolean  value set  to  `1` for  a particle entering a volume by Geant4),
  - the  *leaving volume*  flag  (a  boolean value  set  to  `1` for  a particle leaving a volume by Geant4),
  - the name of the G4 volume (a character string provided by Geant4),
  - the copy number of the G4 volume (a positive integer value provided by Geant4).

 Given a collection of such truth  hits, it is expected that users will be able to apply some arbitrary digitization algorithm.

 The mctools::simulated_data class {#flsimulateoutput_mctoolssimulateddata}
 =================================

 The  `SD` bank  created by  the  simulation within  each event  record contains a `mctools::simulated_data` object.

 Each `mctools::simulated_data` object contains:
  - the primary vertex (a `geomtools::vector_3d` instance),
  - the  primary  generated event  (particle  types  and kinematics,  a `genbb::primary_event` instance),
  - a    collection    of     optional    auxiliary    properties    (a `datatools::properties` instance),
  - a    dictionary   of    collections    of    shared   handles    to `mctools::base_step_hit`  objects.
 This  dictionary  owns  several collection  of  truth  hits  (eventually  managed  through  *shared handles*,                      see                      [here](@ref flreconstructpipelineoutput_thesharedhandleconcept)),  depending on the  parametrization of  the simulation  output profiles.
-   For the SuperNEMO demonstrator, we use the following collections of truth hits:
+For the SuperNEMO  demonstrator  using  the  `Basic`  layout,  we  use  the following collections of truth hits:
    - `"calo"` : calorimeter truth hits collected from the scintillator blocks in the main walls.

      These   hits  are   built  from   G4  raw   truth  hits   by  the `calorimeter.hit_processor` step hit backend processor.
    - `"xcalo"`   :  calorimeter   truth   hits   collected  from   the scintillator blocks in the X-walls.

      These   hits  are   built  from   G4  raw   truth  hits   by  the `xcalorimeter.hit_processor` step hit backend processor.
    - "`gveto"` : calorimeter truth hits  collected from the gamma veto scintillator blocks

      These   hits  are   built  from   G4  raw   truth  hits   by  the `gveto.hit_processor` step hit backend processor.
    - `"gg"` : Geiger hits collected from the tracker cell drift region (considering the Geiger regime).

      These   hits  are   built  from   G4  raw   truth  hits   by  the `gg.hit_processor` step hit backend processor.
    - `"__visu.track"`  : raw  truth step  hits collected  from various part of the  detector including not onmy  the sensitive detectors (scintillator blocks,  Geiger cells) but also  some non-sensitive volumes of the geometry (source foil strips...).

-     These hits are built from G4 raw truth hits by many step hit backend processors of the `mctools::push_all_step_hit_processor`  class.
-They are only generated for specific  output profiles
+     These hits  are built from  G4 raw truth  hits by many  *step hit backend processors* of the `mctools::push_all_step_hit_processor`
-     and not produced by default.
+     class.
+They are  only generated for specific  output profiles and not produced by default.

 Each `genbb::primary_event` object contains:
  - the time of the decay (a real value in unit of time),